CodingPerson/OWET-Expansion/README.md

 ## Datasets

-We construct two benchmark datasets of the OWET task based on existing fine-grained entity typing datasets (BBN, OntoNotes), which are provided in the folder `data`.
+We construct two benchmark datasets of the OWET task based on existing fine-grained entity typing datasets (BBN, OntoNotes), which are provided in the folder `dataset`.

 ## LDHA for Type Recognition Subtask